MalcolmMielle/maoris/README.md

 * evaluation_gt : compare a map with a segmented ground truth

-* evaluation_gt_all_files : compare all maps in a folder to all segmented ground truth in another, draw them
+* evaluation_gt_all_files : compare all maps in a folder to all segmented ground truth in another

-* evaluation_gt_param : evaluate t and m parameters
+* evaluation_gt_param : evaluate maoris' parameters

+The arguments of all programs are given in the command line as in `evaluation_gt_all_files folder1 folder2 should_draw`.